nishkohli96/rhf-mui-components/apps/rhf-mui-docs/docs/migration.md

 - [RHFRating](./components/mui/RHFRating.mdx)
 - [RHFRichTextEditor](./components/misc/RHFRichTextEditor.mdx)

+### Required Validation

+Every field now includes support for the `required` prop.
+When enabled, it appends an asterisk (*) to the field label, visually signaling that the field requires a valid value.
+This ensures users are aware of the necessity to provide input.

 ### Disabling fields

 The `disabled` prop has been added to the following components, enabling better control over form fields: